static site checker

 repeated.
 Case independent under Windows only.

-.DS_Store is always excluded in darwin (macos).
+.DS_Store is always excluded under darwin.

 --general.datapath.
 Default extension: .ndx.